Location of Adventure

 If booked as an extension following any scheduled Galapagos adventure:

 When flying back from the Galapagos, you will need to deplane in Guayaquil (the first stop) and will not return to Quito.
-You will spend the night at a nearby hotel in Guayaquil and fly to Cusco (through Lima) the next morning (Day 2 of the Machu Picchu trip).
+You will depart the same evening on a connecting flight to Lima and spend the night at an airport hotel in Lima.
+The next morning (Day 2) you will fly to Cusco.
+Assistance will be provided at the Guayaquil and Lima airports.
 At the end of the tour, you will return to Lima around 7:30 pm on Day 6.
 You are free to depart after 11 pm on the final day, and most flights depart back to the U.S. around midnight.

 If booked as an extension after the Great Amazon River Cruise: